Lineage – Vishrant’s Teachers

 He had his first direct experience of the Self at the age of nine.
 He met his Master, Sri Ramana Maharshi, in 1944.
 Shortly afterwards he realized the Self in the presence of his Master.
 Being a householder, he continued to work and support the many members of his extended family until his retirement in 1966.
 After extensive travel Papaji settled down in Lucknow, India, where he received visitors from around the world.
 He left the body on September 6, 1997.

-Siddhartha Gautama, who would one day become known as Buddha (“enlightened one” or “the awakened”), lived in Northern India during the 6th to 4th century B.C.
+Siddhartha Gautama, who would one day became known as Gautama Buddha or Buddha (“enlightened one” or “the awakened”), lived in Northern India during the 6th to 4th century B.C.

 The Buddha, or “enlightened one,” was born Siddhartha (which means “he who achieves his aim”) Gautama, a prince in northern India in the 6th century BC.
 His father was a king who ruled an Indian tribe called the Shakyas.
 His mother died seven days after giving birth to him, but a holy man prophesized great things for the young Siddhartha: He would either be a great king or military leader or he would be a great spiritual leader.
 To keep his son from witnessing the miseries and suffering of the world, Siddhartha’s father raised him in opulence in a palace built just for the boy and sheltered him from knowledge of religion and human hardship.
 According to custom, he married at the age of 16, but his life of total seclusion continued for another 13 years.